pantheon-systems/documentation/source/_docs/modules-plugins-known-issues.md

 <hr>

 ### [ManageWP worker](https://wordpress.org/plugins/worker/){.external}
-**Issue 1:**: Error when adding my site `Site could not be added - Bad HTTP response (403 Forbidden)`.
-ManageWP cannot add my website hosted in Pantheon.
-Could you whitelist ManageWP IPs?
+**Issue 1:** Error when adding a site in the ManageWP dashboard:

+> Site could not be added - Bad HTTP response (403 Forbidden)

+This error sometimes leads users to believe that ManageWP's IP addresses need to be whitelisted on the platform.

-**Solution**: Pantheon do not block any IPs and have the facility to whitelist any IPs.
-There is most likely a security plugin that temporary blocks the connection or a plugin conflict listed [here](https://managewp.com/user-guide/known-issues){.external}.
-Temporary disable all other plugins or the security plugins, then try adding your site again.
-For full troubleshooting, consult the [plugin's troubleshooting page](https://managewp.com/troubleshooting/site-connection/why-cant-i-add-some-of-my-sites){.external}.
+**Solution:** Pantheon does not block any IPs, and there is nothing that would require a whitelist.
+Most likely there is a security plugin that temporary blocks the connection, or a conflicting plugin like those listed [here](https://managewp.com/user-guide/known-issues){.external}.
+Temporary disable all other plugins, or the security plugins, then try adding your site again.
+For full troubleshooting, consult the [ManageWP troubleshooting page](https://managewp.com/troubleshooting/site-connection/why-cant-i-add-some-of-my-sites){.external}.

-**Issue 2:**: Cannot remotely update core, install/update themes and plugins in Test and Live environments.
+**Issue 2:** Cannot remotely update core, or install/update themes and plugins in the Test and Live environments.

-**Solution**: Due to the [read only nature of Test and Live environments](/docs/pantheon-workflow/#understanding-write-permissions-in-test-and-live), remote updates can only de done in Dev and then deployed to Test and Live environment.
-Consider using [custom upstream](/docs/custom-upstream/) or [WP Multisites](/wordpress/wordpress-multisite) instead if you are deploying similar codebase, theme and plugins for a group of sites hosted in Pantheon.
+**Solution:** Due to the [read only nature of Test and Live environments](/docs/pantheon-workflow/#understanding-write-permissions-in-test-and-live), remote updates can only be done in Dev, then deployed to Test and Live environment.
+Consider using a [custom upstream](/docs/custom-upstream/) or [WP Multisites](/wordpress/wordpress-multisite) instead if you are deploying similar codebase, theme and plugins for a group of sites hosted in Pantheon.

-**Issue 3:**: Cannot remotely update core, install/update theme and plugins in Dev environment.
+**Issue 3:** Cannot remotely update core, or install/update theme and plugins in the Dev environment.

-**Solution**: Make sure you are in [SFTP mode](/docs/sftp/#sftp-mode) instead of Git mode.
+**Solution:** Make sure you are in [SFTP mode](/docs/sftp/#sftp-mode) instead of Git mode.

 <hr>